FIRSTRobotics/fms-manual/source/audience-display/configuration/about-audience-display.rst

 ------------------------

 .. image:: images/about-audience-display-0.png
+   :alt: Audience Display Icon: The FIRST Logo inside a computer monitor

 To open the Audience Display, after installation, simply double-click on the television icon containing the *FIRST* logo.
 A splash screen will be displayed while background processes complete, and the display will go to either the Background, or, if instructions are actively being sent (such as during a match) will jump to the appropriate position for that point in time.

 Audio Output
 ------------

-The game sounds commonly associated with FRC events, such as the start of match 'charge' sound and the end of match buzzer, are processed by the Audience Display.
+The game sounds commonly associated with FRC\ |reg| events, such as the start of match 'charge' sound and the end of match buzzer, are processed by the Audience Display.
 On *FIRST* official fields, output is made available for the venue from either a standard 1/8" female connection ("headphone jack") on a laptop that runs the Audience Display, or the HDMI connection (if using HDMI for video as well).
 Either audio configuration can be configured using Windows Audio configuration.

 NOTE: IN ORDER TO HEAR GAME SOUNDS, THE AUDIENCE DISPLAY PROGRAM MUST BE RUNNING